School shooting: Police response and countermeasures

-College and university response and countermeasures

-The Massengill Report was an after-action report created in the wake of the Virginia Tech shooting, which brought national attention to the need for colleges and universities to take concerning behavior and threats seriously.
-It has led to the creation of hundreds of behavioral intervention teams which help access and co-ordinate institutional responses to behavioral concerns on college and university campuses.

 School countermeasures

 Armed classrooms

 There has been considerable policy discussion about how to help prevent school and other types of mass shootings.
 One suggestion that has come up is the idea to allow firearms in the classroom.
 "Since the issue of arming teachers is a relatively new topic, it has received little empirical study.
 Therefore, most of the literature does not come from peer-reviewed sources but rather published news reports.
 In addition, most of these reports are not objective and clearly appear to support a specific side of the debate."
 So far, data has been inconclusive as to whether or not arming teachers would have any sort of benefit for schools.
 For years, some areas in the US have allowed "armed classrooms" to deter (or truncate) future attacks by changing helpless victims into armed defenders.
 Advocates of arming teachers claim that it will reduce fatalities in school shootings, but many others disagree.

 Many teachers have had their concerns with the idea of armed classrooms.
 "One teacher stated that although she is pro-gun, she does not feel as though she could maintain gun safety on school grounds (Reuters, 2012).
 Teachers expressed the fear that bigger students could overpower them, take the weapon, and then use it against the teacher or other students."
 Some members of the armed forces have also had concerns with armed classrooms.
 Police forces in Texas brought up the potential for teachers to leave a gun where a student could retrieve and use it.
 "They are further concerned that if every teacher had a gun, there would be an unnecessarily large number of guns in schools (even including elementary schools).
 This large number of guns could lead to accidental shootings, especially those involving younger children who do not understand what guns do."

 To diminish school shootings there are many preventive measures that can be taken such as: